core-wg/draft-dns-over-coap/draft-ietf-core-dns-over-coap.md

 - If the "alpn" SvcParam value for the service is "coap", a CoAP request for CoAP over TLS MUST be constructed {{-coap-tcp}}.
   If it is "co", a CoAP request for CoAP over DTLS MUST be constructed {{-coap-dtls-alpn}}.
   Any other SvcParamKeys specifying a transport are out of the scope of this document.
-- The destination address for the request SHOULD be taken from additional information about the target, e.g., from an AAAA record associated with the target name or from an "ipv6hint" SvcParam value.
+- The destination address for the request SHOULD be taken from additional information about the target.
+  This may include (1) A or AAAA RRs associated with the target name and delivered with the SVCB RR (see {{-ddr}}), (2) "ipv4hint" or "ipv6hint" SvcParams from the SVCB RR (see {{-svcb-dns}}), or (3) from IPv4 or IPv6 addresses provided if DNR {{-dnr}} is used.
-  As a fallback, an address MAY be queried for the target name of the SVCB record.
+  As a fallback, an address MAY be queried for the target name of the SVCB record from another DNS service.
 - The destination port for the request MUST be taken from the "port" SvcParam value, if present.
   Otherwise, take the default port of the CoAP transport, e.g., with regards to this specification TCP port 5684 for "coap" or UDP port 5684 for "co".
   This document introduces no limitations on the ports that can be used.